taboca/telasocial-labs/pages/nodejs-external-process-screenshot/content.md

 In this technote, we'll build a simple Node.js application that spawns an external process.
 We'll cover two different ways of doing that.
 The external process will be a shell script that takes a screen shot of the server's root window.
-We'll set up a file server to serve the image.
+The application will also have a local web server to serve the image.
 Finally, we'll set up our application to run at system boot.

 ## Introduction